 These practice management systems answer a lot of questions very quickly.
 How does the tax department realization rate compare to the audit division?
 How did billable hours compare to budgets on each engagement?

-When departments or individuals aren’t performing well, you have the numbers to hold the responsible parties accountable — and to give credit where credit is due.
+When departments or individuals aren’t performing well, you have the numbers to hold them responsible and to give credit where credit is due.
 Accountability is key to performance management, and performance management is key to driving a profitable firm.

-As you begin to discuss these issues with your management team, remember that in today’s competitive environment, the only way to continue growing is to deliberately drive firm profitability with actionable intelligence.
+Remember that in today’s competitive environment, the only way to continue growing is to deliberately drive firm profitability and manage with a purpose.

 We’ve all met the cloud skeptic.
 This is often a long time business owner or manager who is wary entrusting their lifelong work, sensitive data, and livelihood to the ethereal place we call the cloud.
 For this manager, the cloud represents risk and loss of control.
 Moreover for this person there is a certain comfort in knowing that systems are under one’s own lock and key and premises.
 But are they truly safe?